Brain foods on a budget

 What you eat can have a major impact on your well-being, including your brain health and memory.
 In fact, eating certain foods might help prevent Alzheimer’s disease.

 One diet called the MIND diet has gotten a lot of attention for its brain health benefits.
-MIND stands for Mediterranean-DASH Diet Intervention for Neurodegenerative Delay.
-It has been shown to help slow brain aging by 7.5 years and reduce the chances of developing dementia.*
+MIND stands for Mediterranean Diet Intervention for Neurodegenerative Delay.
+Research shows it helps slow brain aging and reduce the chances of developing dementia.*

 What is the MIND diet?